IBricchi/oneLineGraph/readme.md

 The trace name is simply the value assigned to the group of data, currently only one input trace can be processed at a time.
 This name will appear in the legend when displaying the graph.
 ## 2) Graph types
 ### 2.1) Scatter plots
 Scatter plots are graphs where the information is plotted on a two dimensional plane.
 These are very useful for visualising correlations between the value pairs being used.
-For information on how to plot this type of graph look for section 3
+For information on how to plot this type of graph go to [section 3](#3scatter-plots)

 ## 3)Scatter Plots
 Using the olg function we can define our scatter plot by setting the graph type to ``graph_type = 'scatter'``.
 This type of graph has several special parameter which affect how the graph will look, and will also return extra information if so desired.